melhard/airbnb-clone-project/README.md

 #README.md

-its for my project in alx to
+its for my project in alx